ST MARYS PRIMARY SCHOOL

 We recommend that the children regularly read at home as it is a great way to encounter a wide range of authors and genres.
 It will also allow them to understand and use a wide range of vocabulary.
 They should aim to read on at least four occasions in any one week for a minimum of 10-15 minutes at a time.

-In KS1 all children will be given a book band level.
-They will then be responsible for changing their reading books as necessary (TA/Teacher supported where needed).
+In Year 1 children will be given a fully decodable text based on the sounds that they have already learnt.
+From Year 2 onwards, children will select a book (supported by the St Mary's team) to enjoy in school and at home.
 Parents will be asked to read with their children and record their reading in their child’s reading diary four times a week.
 Teachers will collect in reading records weekly to ensure that regular reading is taking place.
 If a child is not reading regularly at home, we will contact parents to offer support.
-In KS2 each child will be issued with a reading diary and an age appropriate recommended reading list for children.
-Book banded books will be available for children in Years 3 and 4 and for SEN pupils in UKS2.

 Classes will arrange reading areas to ensure that all children are supported with their reading choices.